-School councillors can attend face-to-face training offered state-wide.
+School councillors can attend face-to-face training offered statewide.
 The training uses the Improving School Governance package and is at no cost to school council members.
-Training is available in the following modules: Governance, Strategic Planning and Finance.
+Training is available in the following modules for students: Governance, Strategic Planning and Finance.
+Students are encouraged to attend the training offered by the Department in consultation with the principal.

-Students are encouraged to attend face-to-face training offered by the Department, in consultation with the principal.
-The principal is responsible for providing evidence of parent/quardian permission to the training providers should the student participate in training.
+The principal is responsible for providing evidence of parent/carer permission to the training providers should the student participate in training.
 The modules are also accessible as online training.
 Participants can complete the modules at their own pace, in any order and are able to return to each module as many times as necessary.
-To access the online training see: Improving School Governance on the Department's website http://www.schoolgovernance.vic.edu.au/>
+To access the online training see see the Department's School Councils web page.